dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 {% include image.html url='/assets/svalbard/mountain-view.jpg' caption='Mountain view' %}

 Hopefully, you've had an amazing time in Svalbard.
 It's a trip you'll remember forever and you've probably gone further north than most people in the world.
+As mentioned earlier, if you want to book any of the afforementioned activities [Visit Svalbard](https://en.visitsvalbard.com/) is recommended as the one-stop place to book everything you need.
+Also flights to Oslo or Tomsø are readily available.
 Hopefully this guide has been some help to you too, thanks for reading!

+[map]: /assets/svalbard/map.jpg "Location of Svalbard in comparison to Europe"
 [intro]: /assets/svalbard/social.jpg "Welcome to the Arctic Circle"
 [sledding]: /assets/svalbard/day-1.jpg "Husky sledding"
 [lake]: /assets/svalbard/day-2.jpg "Icy lake"